Keycloak SAML2 Setup

 - ./saml-test/application-saml2.yml:/opt/artemis/config/application-saml2.yml

-You also need to add saml2 to the SPRING_PROFILES_ACTIVE environment variable in your Artemis compose configuration.
+You also need to set ARTEMIS_USER_MANAGEMENT_SAML2_ENABLED=true (or the equivalent artemis.user-management.saml2.enabled: true YAML key) in your Artemis compose configuration.

 Step 4: Test the SAML2 Login